TheJumpCloud/jcapi-ruby/jcapiv2/docs/SystemsApi.md

 # **graph_system_traverse_policy**
 > Array&lt;GraphObjectWithPaths&gt; graph_system_traverse_policy(system_id, content_type, accept, opts)

-List the Policies associated with a System
+List the Policies bound to a System

-This endpoint will return Policies associated with a System.
+This endpoint will return all Policies bound to a System, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the type, id, attributes and paths.
-The `attributes` object is a key/value hash of attributes specifically set for this group.
+The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this System to the corresponding Policy; this array represents all grouping and/or associations that would have to be removed to deprovision the Policy from this System.
 See `/members` and `/associations` endpoints to manage those collections.
-This endpoint is not yet public as we have finish the code.
+This endpoint is not yet public as we have finish the code.  ##### Sample Request  ``` curl -X GET https://console.jumpcloud.com/api/v2/{System_ID}/policies \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}'  ```

 ### Example
 ```ruby